 - 1 ½ teaspoons vanilla extract

 - 1 ½ teaspoons baking powder

-1. Preheat oven to 350°F. Toss in room temperature butter, softened cream cheese, and erythritol into a mixing bowl.
+1. Preheat oven to 350°F. Toss in room temperature butter and erythritol into a mixing bowl.

 2. Cream together the butter and erythritol until smooth.
 Then, add in softened chunks of cream cheese and blend together until smooth.